MalavikaSaji005/MalavikaSaji005/README.md

----

-📬 Connect with Me
+##📬 Connect with Me

 🔗 GitHub: github.com/MalavikaSaji005

 💼 LinkedIn: linkedin.com/in/malavika-saji

-📧 Email: malavikasaji@example.com
+📧 Email: malavikamariya005@gmail.com

----

 > “One hand codes, the other creates.”
-Let’s build something that matters ✨
+Let’s build something that matters! ✨
+>